 Before we begin, I need to give you a disclaimer: One month in South Africa is not very long.
 I assumed I would run out of things to do; in fact, I ran out of time.
 I have a feeling you will too!

 Need help planning your trip to South Africa?
-Click here to learn more about how I can help!
+Hire me as your Travel Coach!

 Speaking of which, Cape Town is incredible – I could easily have spent a month (or more) there.
 This is partially because of how awesome Cape Town is, and partially because of all the amazing things to do around it.